qq-shu/Ceramic-Coatings-NER/README.md

 ## Supplementary<br>
-If you need material word embeddings or material literature data, please contact 943125730@qq.com.
+If you need material word embeddings or material literature data, please leave a message.